tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Esports 2014 Case

-### Q: What date is referenced in the 1971 song "September" by Earth, Wind ô Fire?
+### Q: What date is referenced in the 1971 song "September" by Earth, Wind & Fire?
 - **Correct Answer:** 21st of September
 - 26th of September
 - 23rd of September